mila-iqia/blocks/docs/tutorial.rst

 Initializing the parameters
 ---------------------------
-When we constructed the :class:`Linear` bricks to build our model, they automatically initialized Theano shared variables to store their parameters in.
+When we constructed the :class:`~blocks.bricks.Linear` bricks to build our model, they automatically initialized Theano shared variables to store their parameters in.
 All of these parameters were set to 0.
 Before we start training our network, we will want to initialize these parameters by sampling them from a particular probability distribution.
 Bricks can do this for you.

 >>> from blocks.initialization import IsotropicGaussian, Constant
 >>> input_to_hidden.weights_init = hidden_to_output.weights_init = IsotropicGaussian(0.01)